Container Roles

 - ensure-docker

-An ansible role to install docker and configure it to use mirrors if available.
+- An ansible role to install docker and configure it to use mirrors if available. - Role Variables -

 mirror_fqdn